From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic - Semantics

-StarAI is deeply linked to probabilistic logic.
-The StarAI community has provided several formalisms to define such probability distributions over possible worlds using labeled logic theories.
-Probabilistic Logic Programs (cf. Example \ref{ex:problog}) and Markov logic networks (cf. Example \ref{ex:mln}) are two prototypical frameworks.
-For example, the distribution in Table~\ref{tab:distribution_semantics} is the one modeled by the ProbLog program in Example \ref{ex:problog}.
 Probabilistic inference (i.e. weighted model counting) is generally intractable.
 That is why, in StarAI, techniques such as \textit{knowledge compilation} (KC)~\cite{DarwicheMarquis} are used.
-Knowledge compilation transforms logical formulae into a new representation in an expensive offline step.
-For this new representation, a certain set of queries is efficient (i.e. poly-time in the size of the new representation).
-From a probabilistic viewpoint, this translation solves the disjoint-sum problem, i.e. it encodes in the resulting formula the probabilistic dependencies in the theory.
+Knowledge compilation transforms a logical formula $\alpha$ into a new representation in an offline step, which can be computationally expensive.
+Using this new representation a particular set of queries can be answered efficiently (i.e. in poly-time in the size of the new representation).
+From a probabilistic point of view, this translation solves the disjoint-sum problem, which states that one cannot simply sum up the probability of two disjuncts but also has to subtract the probability of the intersection.
 After the translation, the probabilities of any conjunction and of any disjunction can be simply computed by multiplying, resp. summing up, the probabilities of their operands.
-Therefore, the formula can be compiled into an arithmetic circuit $ac(\alpha)$.
-The weighted model count of the query formula is computed by simply evaluating bottom up the corresponding arithmetic circuit; i.e. $p(\alpha) = ac(\alpha)$.
+Thus a logical formula $\alpha$ can be compiled into an arithmetic circuit $ac(\alpha)$.
+The weighted model count of the query formula can then simply be computed by evaluating the corresponding arithmetic circuit bottom up; i.e. $p(\alpha) = ac(\alpha)$.